 When considering easements on plans, the following rules apply in the majority of cases:

-Removal of existing burdening easements is achieved by one of the following procedures:
+Removal of existing burdening easements is generally achieved by one of the following methods as the case may require:

 Party Wall Definition